 If you are trying determine the impact on the resale value of your home Berkeley Labs published a 6 state study in November of 2015 which showed that adding solar to your home can increase the value of your home by between $2.68/W to $4.31/W. You can also use the website PVValue to determine the value of your system.
 In my case this site showed a value of $1.54W to $1.75W.
 The difference between this value and Berkeley Lab may simply be because our power is less expensive than the states they used for their study.

-According to an appraiser the current standard in Utah is to exclude solar panels from appraisals because of the creative financing/renting used to sell solar panels – because the appraiser doesn’t know the financial agreement the home owner has with solar companies, they have made it the standard to exclude them..
+According to a local appraiser the current standard in Utah is to exclude solar panels from appraisals because of the creative financing/renting used to sell solar panels (appraisers don’t know the financial agreement the home owner has with solar companies therefore they have made it a standard practice to exclude them).
 Real estate agents are asked determine rent/owned/financed and write an addendum regarding how the solar panels will be accounted for in the price of the home.

 - PVWatts: Use this site to determine how much energy a given system will produce to annually.
 Use it to validate any quote you receive.
 If there is a large discrepancy then ask why.
 In my view the better vendors will provide conservative (lower) estimate because they don’t want unhappy customers.
 If they are only interested in making an immediate sale then they won’t care about your long-term satisfaction.